kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-1-hierarchy/05-deploy.md

 ## Verifying Student Settings Assignment

-To verify that the Hierarchy was built successfully, we will inspect the site in Cisco Catalyst Center.
+To verify that the Hierarchy was built successfully, we will inspect the site in Catalyst Center.

 Follow these steps: